GrinonBarrett/Taksidos/To do.md

 * Will add Mothman?!
 * Make a Tessarifterotoi, a four winged dragon like creature.
 * Add a few real diseases.
+* Add the insects which infect people's minds.
+May use it as an introduction to the concept of diseases that exist on the paychic plane.

 Also, at some point soon, make the failed alchemical cycle:
 * Massaconfusar.
 A being composed of jet black solids linked by a thick smoke.
 It consumes matter.